Timo2907/picoquic/Implementation-changes_TK.md

 => look for "picoquic_frame_type_ping" in sender.c!!
 MTU = Maximum Transmission Unit
  => "picoquic_prepare_mtu_probe() 1. when triggered?
 2. What does it do?"
+TODO: Comment the MTU usage out?

-TODO: Server should only provide ACKs and no other packets! (server answers with 260 bytes packet instead of simple acks?!)
+DONE: Server should only provide ACKs and no other packets! (server answers with 260 bytes packet instead of simple acks?!)
 		-> demoserver.c [if (stream_ctx->method == 1)] -> comment out the response to a POST
+		-> it is used as ACK?!

 TODO: ACKs should not be sent by the client?!
-		-> There should only be a 100ms wait when the application scenario is started!
+		-> DONE: There should only be a 100ms wait when the application scenario is started!

 TODO: Stream should start after 100ms, even if the last one is not finished
 		-> e.g. additional parameter in demo_stream (named "finished")?